Herbs de Provence Roast Chicken

 A roast chicken dinner can be as simple or spectacular as you want it to be.
 Let’s talk side dishes…

-Simple… Add a Caprese salad or maybe a loaf of bacon, chive, and cheese soda bread which can double up as an amazing toastie for lunch the next day by shredding any leftover chicken, topping with cheddar, a little mayo, and toasting!
+Simple… Add a simple salad like this burrata Caprese salad or maybe a loaf of bacon and cheese soda bread which can double up as an amazing toastie for lunch the next day by shredding any leftover chicken, topping with cheddar, a little mayo, and toasting!

-Spectacular… Let go all out!
-I’m thinking duck fat potatoes with truffle salt, lashings of homemade gravy, lots of steamed green vegetables, peas, honey carrots, and wine.
-Don’t forget the wine!
+Let go all out!
+I’m thinking duck fat roast potatoes with truffle salt, lashings of homemade gravy, lots of steamed green vegetables, peas, honey carrots, and wine.
+Don’t forget the white wine – It’s essential when you’ve just cooked up a feast like this!

 When cooking a whole chicken, always remove it from the packaging and rinse the cavity of the bird with water to ensure there are no remnants of its bits.
 Dry with paper towels and proceed with the recipe.

 Don’t forget to take advantage of all that delicious flavor when you remove the cooked chicken from the roasting pan.
-There is a ton of flavor on the bottom of the pan and in the drippings, so utilize them to make a flavorful sauce to go with your roast dinner!
+There is so much flavor on the bottom of the pan and in the drippings, so utilize them to make a flavorful sauce to go with your roast dinner!

-Equipment you’ll need to cook Roast herbes de Provence chicken.
+Equipment you’ll need to cook Roast herbs de Provence chicken.

-The good thing about this recipe is the minimal prep and minimal utensils needed… You’ll need a roasting pan or baking dish.
-Alternatively, you can also cook this in a dutch oven.
+The good thing about this recipe is the minimal prep and minimal utensils needed… You’ll need a roasting pan, or baking dish.
+Alternatively, you can also cook this in a Dutch oven or cast iron skillet.
 Some cooks prefer to use a wire rack in their roasting pan to keep the roast out of the drippings.
 Personally, for me, it’s all about the flavor, so I don’t use one.

 A small cutting board, a small bowl, and a cooks knife are also essentials when cooking herb de Provence roasted chicken.